 Delicate white florals, plenty of lush greenery, light linens, and minimal decor: These tried and true wedding details will never go out of style.
-And if you're a bride who prefers timelessness over trends, we suggest planning your ceremony and reception in a classic wedding style.
-You won't have to worry about photos looking dated: When you and your partner look back on your wedding photos decades from now, you'll still be madly in love with these enduring wedding ideas.
+And if you're a couple that prefers timelessness over trends, we suggest planning your ceremony and reception in a classic wedding style.
+You won't have to worry about photos looking dated.
+When you and your partner look back on your wedding photos decades from now, you'll still be madly in love with these enduring ideas.

-For more examples of this elegant aesthetic, we asked the experts for their favorite classic wedding ideas that'll never go out of style.
+For examples of this elegant aesthetic, we asked wedding planners.
+Read on for 17 classic wedding ideas that'll never go out of style.

-“Cari wanted a wedding that was timeless, elegant, sophisticated, and free of trends,” says Lisa Gorjestani, principal of Details Event Planning, "the very definition of a classic wedding."
+“Cari wanted a wedding that was timeless, elegant, sophisticated, and free of trends,” says Lisa Gorjestani, founder and principal event product of Details Event Planning, "The very definition of a classic wedding."
 When finalizing your day-of look, stick with a wedding dress design that’s seamlessly understated and stylish.

 Having a dreamy outdoor tent wedding can be a great experience.
 “It presents the opportunity to curate the most classic and romantic setting for your ceremony,” says Mary Wright Shah, owner of Diamond Affairs Weddings & Special Events.
 A clear top structure for either your ceremony or reception space will allow for your design to take center stage.

-“Everything about this wedding was classic,” says Britt Cole and Francie Dorman, founders of 42 North.
+“Everything about this wedding was classic,” says Britt Cole and Francie Dorman, founders of 42 North Weddings.
 Streamlined and elegant, the table settings were kept simple with a clean, contemporary feel.
-“I love how in this photo you just see a peek of their hanging floral installation,” they add, regarding a hanging floral installation that added just the right amount of color to the reception space.
+“I love how in this photo you just see a peek of their hanging floral installation."

 Want something with just a bit more pop than a totally neutral color palette?
-“Blue and white is the ultimate classic wedding palette,” says Liz Banfield, owner of Liz Banfield.
-Not only will a classic color scheme elegantly translate throughout your wedding photos, but pairing elements of your day with a timeless color scheme can inspire everything from your bridal party gowns to your reception table scape details.
+“Blue and white is the ultimate classic wedding palette,” says Liz Banfield.
+Not only will a classic color scheme elegantly translate throughout your wedding photos, but pairing elements of your day with a timeless color scheme can inspire everything from your bridal party gowns to your reception tablescape details.

 “Our bride paid tribute to her mom with a wedding portrait, recreating the photo on the same staircase where her parents took their own wedding portraits 32 years earlier,” says Leslie Mastin, president of Leslie Mastin Events.
 “A moment unknown to guests but treasured in the family.”

 Carry out your classic reception style with a cake that exemplifies elegance.
-“This minimalist, five-tiered cake adorned with vines of delicate white florals was the perfect complement to the couple’s classic wedding style,” says Danielle Elder, founder of Classic Events.
-You can still achieve an opulent display without overdoing it on overtly trendy decorations.
+A multi-tiered white cake can be adorned with florals to elevate the look, and you can still achieve an opulent display without overdoing it on overtly trendy decorations.